Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/taxonomy-api-2.md

 It's a GraphQL API, so if you're not familiar with GraphQL query and manipulation language check out the [GitHub GraphQL API introduction](https://docs.github.com/en/graphql/guides/introduction-to-graphql).

 !!!note

     This document is currently a draft.
-We're seeking feedback from the community as we develop this new API.
+Amplitude welcomes feedback from the community as we develop this new API.

 ## Authorization